 Followed by the game “Whammo Labs” which involved navigating Lt Stu through different levels of the Whammo Labs–avoiding smasher robots and various robot recycling machinery.
 There are several locked doors that were only opened by answering a question about the items found on a Seder Plate.

-A fun way to learn all about the Last Supper!
+A fun way to learn all about the Last Supper and Passover!

 Easter Breakfast Fundraiser